-You can leg press more than you can squat because you don’t have to stabilize the movement through your spine.
-Much of the stability required in the leg press is assisted by the use of the machine.
+You can leg press more than you can squat because you don't have to stabilize the movement through your spine.
+The use of the machine assists much of the stability required in the leg press.

 Is leg press bad for you?

 Like any exercise, there are risks associated with the movement.
 However, with proper technique, such as keeping your knees stacked over the toes and not rounding your low back as the weight comes down, the leg press is not bad for you.

 What is a good weight for leg press?

 The average male should be able to leg press 1.5-1.7X their body weight for 1 repetition.
 The average female should be able to leg press 1.2-1.3X their body weight for 1 repetition.

 Can you leg press and squat on the same day?